angela1C/Programming-and-Scripting-Project/README.md

 ## Exploring the dataset

+There are several tables in Fisher's paper which I will try to reproduce.
+The first table, Table 1 shows the 4 measurement variables for each observation of the three iris species.
+The equivalent data is shown in the iris DataFrame resulting from reading in the csv file, although the layout is slightly different.

+Table II in Fisher's paper is entitled *Observed means for two species and their difference (cm.)*
+This table displays the means for each of the 4 measurements for the Iris-Versicolor and Iris-Setosa species.
+It also shows the differences between the Versicolor means and the Setosa means for each of the 4 measurement variables.

+I want to try and get the same information in Table 2 of Fisher's paper.
+Table II.
+Observed means for two species and their difference(cm.)

 ### Viewing the dataset.

 Can use  `.head()` to look at the observations at the top of the dataset and `.tail()` to lool at the observations at the end of the dataset